ltiao/ltiao.github.io.nikola/content/posts/inference-in-variational-autoencoders-with-various-monte-carlo-sample-sizes.rst

 gradients with Monte Carlo (MC) samples.
 In their original paper, Kingma and Welling (2014) [#kingma2014]_ remark that an MC sample size of 1 is adequate for a sufficiently large batch size (~100).
-Obviously, this is highly dependent on the problem (more specifically the likelihood) and in general, it is important to experiment with different MC sample sizes and observe the various effects it has on training stability.
+Obviously, this is highly dependent on the problem (more specifically the likelihood).
+In general, it is important to experiment with different MC sample sizes and observe the various effects it has on training stability.
 In this short post, we demonstrate how to tweak the MC sample size under our basic framework.